lewisf/lewisf.github.com/_posts/2012-05-11-we-use-vagrant.md

 reflected in the VM.
 In addition, Vagrant [**port forwards**](http://vagrantup.com/docs/config/vm/forward_port.html), so I can access localhost:8000 in my browser on my host machine to view the site in development.
 So development works as seamlessly as if there was no VM there at all, and all without needing to personally figure out how to install dependencies and getting a machine ready in less than ten minutes.
+And Vagrant related files only really need to be maintained by one person, and pushed to the repository when updated.

 Magic.